Randall Weber

 Randall Weber (born September 2, 1968, in Fort St. John, British Columbia) is a retired ice hockey centre.
 He moved to Nottingham in the late 1970s and made his debut for the Nottingham Panthers at the age of seventeen in 1985.
-He would play for the Panthers for his entire professional career, breaking the club record for number of appearances and becoming the club's longest serving player.
+He played for the Panthers for his entire professional career, breaking the club record for number of appearances and becoming the club's longest-serving player.
 His 845 appearances is over 200 more than second placed Chick Zamick.
 His number 10 jersey was retired by the Panthers following his retirement in 2002.